(Site update: Dec 2, 2013)

 The final book in my trilogy is now available on Amazon.
 You can read about it on the infinity page.
 The publisher, Civil Coping Mechanisms, is currently building the landing page with an excerpt.

-This is a "quiet release," which means I have no plans on any book tours, signings, interviews, or any other PR mechanism beyond what my publisher arranges.
+This is a "soft release," which means I have no plans on any book tours, signings, interviews, or any other PR mechanism beyond what my publisher arranges.
 Marketing the third in a trilogy is a distinct challenge since it favours those who have already been following the first two volumes.

 The cover image appears courtesy of Dale Dunning (the sculptor and photographer of the image).
 Check out his other work at his page, and read about my raves on him and the other excellent artists who have supplied images for the trilogy here.